corsairmarks/scientist_ai_assistant_upgrader/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.1.* "Lem."

 Anything that doesn't altogether remove the Custom AI Assistant and Sapient AI Assistant traits.
 This mod is implemented without changing any core Stellaris files.

+Built for Stellaris version 3.2.* "Herbert."
 Not compatible with achievements because it adds an effect and events.

 ### When to Install